pondrejk/dizzer/chap-carto_insight.md

 said Varian.
 This term refers to the use of real-time data to describe contemporaneous activities before official data sources are available.
 “We’ve got a real-time variable, Google search queries, which are pretty much continuous,” said Varian.
 “Even if all you’ve got is a contemporaneous correlation, you’ve still got a six-week lead on the reported values” for certain types of data.
 --  “To make money, you’ve got to predict two things—what’s going to happen and what people think is going to happen.

-# Big data -- agenda for cartography TODO
--- create appendices from agenda papers
--- notes from paper

-# Collaboraton in practice
+### Collaboraton in practice

-Having described the ontological models of causation ans sensemaking as well as visions for the future of cartographic researc, we can now take an aside to dwell a bit on the nitty-gritty realities of map making in practice.
+Having described the ontological models of causation ans sensemaking as well as visions for the future of cartographic research, we can now take an aside to dwell a bit on the nitty-gritty realities of map making in practice.
 Practical aspects of the profession are often overlooked in literature, as well as the fact that cartographer often needs to operate within a greater team.
 The smoothness of collaboration within a team is then a determining factor of the team's productivity.

 There is a (somewhat mythical) notion of “full-stack” visualization designer-developer capable of conducting the full broad range of tasks needed for a visulaisation project (@gray2012data).
-Though some such individuals do exist (possibly working on applications for PhD projects or small customers), it is clear that cartographer can take only so much of other roles (data analyst, UX designer, frontend developer, database administrator...) before getting on thin ice.
+Though some such individuals do exist (possibly working on applications for PhD projects or small customers), it is clear that cartographer can take only so much of other roles (data analyst, UX designer, front-end developer, database administrator...) before getting on thin ice.
 Real-life visulaisation projects often include a range of team members or even teams with dissjoint skillsets.
 The question then arises on how to modularize the work.
 One possible model of decomosition is the information visualisation reference model (**Fig**).

 ![**Fig** Information visualization reference model.
 Adopted from @heer2008design](imgs/infoviz-reference-model.png)